kitnato/neverquest/source/data/manual.md

 The restoration amount can be increased with the [vigor](#vigor) attribute and its rate with the [fortitude](#fortitude) attribute.

+Just like for health, monsters have an independent health regeneration meter.

 Requires the [calisthenics](#calisthenics) skill.

 #### Parry rating

 A value determined by the chance of successfully parrying when defending, along with the damage that is absorbed (after [protection](#protection)) and reflected back as a result.
-Only applies if a [slashing](#slashing-weapons) weapon is equipped.
+Only occurs if a [slashing](#slashing-weapons) weapon is equipped.

 The absorbed and reflected damage is increased by mastering [finesse](#finesse).